The S.A.C. Story

 The S.A.C. also established the “Canadian Song Depository” (now the Song Vault), a Canadian copyright registration service that offers a date and time stamp of songwriters' works.
 In addition, the S.A.C. hosts Bluebird North activities across the country bringing together some of Canada's most inspiring songwriters to share their songs and stories.

 Lately, the S.A.C. has been growing in leaps and bounds including the launch of an online Song Assessment service, Song Pitching Service, as well as a host of new workshops and activities that will further engage our community.
-We recently relocated to the heart of Toronto's entertainment district on John St. Now with a membership of 1500 and growing, the S.A.C. continues to be a strong voice for Canadian songwriters.
+Unfortunately due to the loss of creator assistance funding from the Department of Canadian Heritage, the S.A.C. has had to reevaluate its strategic direction as well as downsize its operations.
+In 2011 thanks to the generosity of the Canadian performing rights organization, we relocated our offices to 41 Valleybrook Drive and are now part of the SOCAN building.